azer/blog/posts/2023-11-07-kamal-phoenix.md

 ---
 layout: blog-post.njk
-title: "Deploying Phoenix with Kamal"
+title: "Deploying Phoenix with Kamal" created At: "2023-11-07T00:00:00.000Z"
-createdAt: "2023-11-07T00:00:00.000Z"
 ---

-Recently I've moved two Elixir/Phoenix apps, [sway](https://sway.so) and [kaynak](https://kaynak.app) to Hetzner, a Germany-based hosting provider.
-These apps not only have got better hardware, they now cost much less with simple & consistent pricing.
-[Kamal](https://kamal-deploy.org) plays a key role in this, it brings the developer experience of fancy cloud services (like [fly.io](https://fly.io)) to any server you own.
+Managing servers on your own can be very time consuming and pull you away from what you really want to do.
+That's why folks have leaned towards managed services like AWS and GCP – they do the heavy lifting devops-wise, although at a higher cost and with unpredictable pricing.

+Kamal offers a middle ground, simplifying deployment while still giving you control on hardware and cost.
+It works by deploying your software to a list of IPs, leaving you free to choose the cloud provider that suits your needs best.

+For superior hardware and fair pricing, I've  migrated two Elixir/Phoenix applications, [sway](https://sway.so) and [kaynak](https://kaynak.app), to Hetzner using Kamal.
+They now enjoy upgraded hardware at a fraction of the former cost.

-I hope this blog post will be useful for others who want to try Kamal for deploying Phoenix apps.
+I hope this blog post will be useful for others who want to deploy their Elixir apps with Kamal.

 ## First steps